 Sibiu Traditional Crafts Fair / Craftspeople Festival

-Initiation in folk art creation (pottery molding, textile embroidering, woodcarving and more) offered, for free, by preeminent folk artists to those interested in traditional crafts.
+Crafts market, folk art workshops (pottery molding, textile embroidering, woodcarving and more) offered, for free, by preeminent folk artists, local foods.

 Traditional celebration of ties among three of Romania's main regions: Transylvania, Moldova and Maramures; villagers parade in traditional costume to Prislop Pass in the Carpathian Mountains, then participate in traditional dances, singing and feasting.

 Sibiu has a long pottery tradition.
-One of Sibiu's Old Town defending towers - the Potters’ Tower - was builtduring the 15th century, with money donated by Saxon pottery artisans.
-When: beginning of September.
+One of Sibiu's Old Town defending towers - the Potters’ Tower - was built in the 15th century, with money donated by Saxon pottery artisans.

 George Enescu Classical Music Festival (biennial)